My Art-Making Manifesto

 KNOW GOD | MAKE ART

-The more I know God and study His Word, the more I want to make stuff.
+The more I know God and study His Word, the more I enjoy Him.
+Art is one of the gifts He’s given me to enjoy and glorify Him.

-I can paint, draw, make pottery, and experiment with any creative endeavors knowing that my identity lies not in the outcome of my efforts, but in Jesus Christ my Savior.
+I can paint, draw, make pottery, and embark on any creative endeavor knowing that my identity lies not in the outcome of my efforts, but in Jesus Christ, my Savior.